AnthonyDiGirolamo/anthonydigirolamo.github.com/source/_posts/2013-02-13-lights-out-box.markdown

 ### Enclosure

 This is the first time I've tried to design any kind of enclosure.
-I started by picking a material on Ponoko for lasercutting.
-Once I knew what I was working with I began creating panels in [Sketchup](http://www.sketchup.com/) and tried to make a box that would fit the circuit board and accomodate 16 buttons.
+I started by picking a material on Ponoko for laser-cutting.
+Once I knew what I was working with I began creating panels in [Sketchup](http://www.sketchup.com/) and tried to make a box that would fit the circuit board and accommodate 16 buttons.

 [{% img /images/lights_out/16segment_board_enclosure.png Enclosue Rendering %}](https://www.dropbox.com/sh/jtv7i2y51uckmn1/6SccJowgE1/Full%20Size#f:16segment_board_enclosure.png)